Free EtG Calculator: Will You Pass?

 How We Calculate EtG: The Science

-Our EtG formula uses the Widmark equation combined with the latest EtG decay research to calculate your estimated levels.
-The most accurate EtG tool available without a lab test.
+Our EtG formula uses the Widmark equation combined with EtG decay research to estimate your levels.
+It is a realistic EtG calculator, not a lab result or guarantee.

 100% Private